stends2001/EpiBible/docs/06-tidyverse-data-visualization.md

 | `theme_classic()` | Themes | Apply classic theme | `theme_classic()` |
 | `theme_dark()` | Themes | Apply dark theme | `theme_dark()` |
 | `annotate()` | Annotations | Add annotations to plot | `annotate("text", x = 1, y = 2, label = "Note")` |

+## Tips and Tricks

+**Colors**
+A good colorscale can make an enormous difference.
+For discrete data I like to use the scales `Paired`, `Dark2` and for continuous data I like using the `inferno`, `magma` and `coolwarm` palettes.
+Make sure the scale you choose is intuitive and easy to interpret.
+When making figures ready for shared or published work, make sure that it is colorblind-friendly (the viridis color palettes are especially chosen for this).
+And when preparing for a presentation always make sure that your figure would still be readable if the resolution is low (for example because of an old projector).
+Be prepared!
+For more information on color scales, have a look at this [website](https://www.datanovia.com/en/blog/top-r-color-palettes-to-know-for-great-data-visualization/).

+**Scales and Axes**
+Always label your axes clearly and use units when relevant.
+If one variable spans many orders of magnitude, consider using a log scale.
+Also check that your axis limits don’t exaggerate or minimize effects (avoid "truncating" axes unless you have a good reason).

+**Faceting**
+When comparing groups or categories, faceting (facet_wrap or facet_grid) is often clearer than putting everything into one crowded plot.
+It makes patterns easier to see across groups.

+**Annotations**
+Don’t be afraid to annotate!
+Adding text labels, arrows, or lines (like geom_text, geom_label, geom_vline) can help guide the reader to the most important takeaways.

+**Themes**
+Use themes (theme_minimal(), theme_classic(), etc.) to quickly adjust the overall look.
+If you’re preparing figures for teaching or publication, setting a consistent theme across all your figures improves readability.
+The cool thing is that some very interesting journals and platforms have their own ggplot-themes to be used in R. For this, have a look at the package **ggthemes** which includes `theme_economist()` and `theme_wj()` (Wall Street Journal), among others.

+**Clarity in Legends**
+Place legends where they don’t overlap with the data, and make sure the labels are descriptive.
+Sometimes it’s even better to replace the legend entirely with direct labeling inside the plot.

 ## Conclusion